 Suffrage is universal, equal and secret.
+It may be direct or indirect.
 All Togolese nationals of the two sexes, at least eighteen (18) years of age and enjoying their civil and political rights[,] are electors within the conditions established by the law.